 The threat of Federal indictments scare several of the NJ mobsters.

 Christopher is disappointed that he doesn’t appear in the news as some of his colleagues do.

 This episode is, in a way, the most important of the first season.
 The hour portrays Chris Moltisanti’s existential struggle with what it means to be or not to be (as Hamlet famously put it), and in doing so, it articulates the series’ most fundamental philosophical idea.
 I’ll come back to that later; first I want to look at how the episode explores what it means to be (or not to be) Italian-American.

 Chase did anticipate these complaints and crafted a complex and elaborate response to them in this episode (quite literally—he has a writing credit).
 I’ll focus on how he does this through his use of two characters, Richard LaPenna and Chris Moltisanti.

 Richard, Dr. Melfi’s pompous ex-husband, gives voice to the complaints that some like Prof. Gilbert have of the Mafia and the media’s depiction of organized crime.
 During a vigorous dinnertime discussion, Richard declares that there have been an estimated 5000 Mafiosi who have blackened the way that 20 million non-Mafia Ital-Americans are perceived.
-Melfi, perhaps due in part to her close contact with Tony Soprano, does not feel so blackened.
+Dr. Melfi, perhaps due in part to her close contact with Tony Soprano, does not feel so blackened.
 Identity, for her, is something personal and individual, it is not so dependent on identification with a group.
 When Melfi’s father raises a toast to “We, the 20 million,” he distinguishes his ethnic group from the organized crime group.
 But Chase seems to take the position that such simple delineations are too shallow.
-Tony Soprano and other Mafiosi cannot so easily be separated from 20 million Italian-Americans; in fact, they cannot even easily be distinguished from the 300 million people that make up America itself.
+Tony Soprano and other Mafiosi cannot be separated so easily from 20 million Italian-Americans; in fact, they cannot even easily be distinguished from the 300 million people that make up America itself.
 They are us and we are them.
 This idea gets reinforced through the visuals and dialogue of two dinner scenes, one at Melfi’s home and the other at the Soprano house: